igmansvi/igmansvi/README.md

 # Welcome to My GitHub Profile 🚀

 Hi there!
-I'm **igmansvi**, a passionate developer and tech enthusiast.
+I'm **Mansvi**, a passionate developer and tech enthusiast.
 My GitHub is a collection of projects that showcase my journey through programming, problem-solving, and learning new technologies.

 ---